 Another long-term effect of generational segregation was the development of youth culture.
 Singlehood became an important phase of life, and a distinctly modern lifestyle, when young adults earned their own money and spent years between childhood and marriage.
 The identification of youth as a distinct demographic became exaggerated in the corporate era.
 The teenage market was targeted and almost defined by particular products and services – cars, cigarettes, clothes, music, restaurants, and more.

 The dark side of youth culture is street gangs.
 Alienated adolescents have banded together for centuries, especially after cities swelled with poor job seekers in the 1800s.
-31 Gangs have been identified with drug use and trafficking increasingly since the 1960s.
-32 Many of today’s most popular illicit drugs date to the 18th – 20th centuries, including opiates, cocaine, and amphetamines.
-33 Though none of these drugs are as deadly as alcohol or tobacco, they have been a major scourge on the modern world, especially in conjunction with poverty.
+32 Gangs have been identified with drug use and trafficking increasingly since the 1960s.
+33 Many of today’s most popular illicit drugs date to the 18th – 20th centuries, including opiates, cocaine, and amphetamines.
+34 Though these drugs are not as deadly as alcohol or tobacco, they have been a major scourge on the modern world, especially in conjunction with poverty.

 On the plus side, industrialization has lifted millions of families out of poverty into a broad middle class.
 Everyday life became healthy, peaceful, and comfortable for most families only after 1800.